14all-agency/shopify-llms-txt-directory/https-store42-co.md

 - [Trendsi Star V-Neck Knit Tank](https://store42.co/products/star-v-neck-knit-tank): Discover ultimate comfort and style with the Trendsi Star V-Neck Knit Tank.
 Perfect for casual outings, easy to pair, and available in various sizes!
   Updated: 2025-09-14T04:02:10Z
   Price: $30.54 USD
-- [Patriotic Oversize US Flag T-Shirt](https://store42.co/products/us-flag-star-round-neck-half-sleeve-oversize-t-shirt): Show your love for the USA with our Oversized US Flag T-Shirt.
-Perfect for any occasion, this comfy tee dazzles with a sequined design!
-  Updated: 2025-09-16T13:00:43Z
-  Price: $35.66 USD
 - [Trendy Star Patch Sweatshirt](https://store42.co/products/game-day-star-patch-round-neck-long-sleeve-sweatshirt): Elevate your style with the GAME DAY Star Patch Sweatshirt.
 Comfortable, trendy, and perfect for any occasion.
 Available in sizes S to XL.
   Updated: 2025-09-17T13:42:56Z
   Price: $40.36 USD